Service, Coverage, Connections, Equipment, Meters and Easements

 Security lights will be served as follows:

-3) The equipment shall remain the property of DPI and shall have the right of ingress and egress for the purpose of inspection and maintenance of equipment.
-On termination or expiration of contract DPI will have the right to remove the equipment from the premises if the member does not wish to continue to lease.
+- 2.)
+The equipment shall remain the property of DPI and shall have the right of ingress and egress for the purpose of inspection and maintenance of equipment.
+On termination or expiration of contract, DPI will have the right to remove the equipment from the premises if the customer does not wish to continue to lease.

-4) Security light will be relocated at the request of the consumer.
-The cost of relocating the light shall be charged to the person requesting the relocation, unless the security light installation interferes with additions to the consumer’s premises.
+- 3.)
+A stand-alone yard light pole may be relocated at the request of the customer.
+The cost of relocating the light shall be charged to the person requesting the relocation.

-5) Charges for security light service shall be charged under the DPI’s Outdoor Lighting Schedule.
+- 4.)
+Charges for security light service shall be charged under DPI’s Outdoor Lighting Schedule.